definelicht/sdaccel_perf_benchmark/README.md

 -------

 After building with `make`, run the binary `ExecuteKernel.exe`.
-This executable will look for the kernel file `peak_benchmark.xclbin`, which should be located in the same directory.
+This executable will look for the kernel file `perf_benchmark.xclbin`, which should be located in the same directory.
 The file will print the result of the benchmark to standard output.

 Theoretical peak
 ----------------